A-S-A-S/HoyoLogin/README.md

 # HoyoLogin

 HoyoLogin is a straightforward Python script for claiming rewards from Hoyoverse games.
-You don't need to have excessive dependencies, read lines of spaghetti code to find if there is some sneaky shit hidden or over-engineering pseudo "user-friendly" way to interact.
+It aims to provide a simple and efficient solution without excessive dependencies, convoluted code, or over-engineered user interactions.

 ## Requirements